eliminmax/eambfc/README.md

 licenses.

-All licenses used in any part of this repository are in the LICENSES/ directory, and every file has an SPDX License header identifying the license(s) it's under.
+All licenses used in any part of this repository are in the LICENSES/ directory, and every file has an SPDX License header identifying the license(s) it's under, either near the top of the file, or in an associated `.license` file.